 Cottonwood Island (Nevada) is one of those obscure search items that just doesn't find it's way very high up in the scheme of things, at least when it comes to falling into the top ten search category.
 The thing is, for those who DO search seriously for information on Cottonwood Island, like most information searched, they expect, want, and hope to get something definitive about it.
 That just doesn't happen.
 Most of what comes up is cloned, regurgitated, self-replicated drivel, restated over-and-over on pages just created to support ads.
 Except possibly for the contents presented on this page, in a search you have to go a long way to come across anything worthwhile regarding Cottonwood Island.

 Cottonwood Island is most often stated as a large island in the Colorado River, within Cottonwood Valley, in Clark County, Nevada.
 Cottonwood Island was said to be a low-lying island about 10 miles long and up to 3 miles wide.
 It was forested by cottonwoods and also after the spring flood, cluttered with driftwood from the riparian woodlands along the upper watershed of the Colorado River, washed down and caught in the first wide valley where the river slowed and spread out.
-Cottonwood Island was important as a source wood and of fuel for steamboats on that river and for the early mills and mines in El Dorado Canyon.
+Cottonwood Island was important as a source for wood and fuel for steamboats on that river as well as the early mills and mines in El Dorado Canyon.

 None of the 1540s Spanish explorers, over land or by river, ever got much closer to Cottonwood Island than 40 miles if that.
 Anything they had to say was hearsay.
 It wasn't until explorers, exploiters, miners, and settlers other than Conquistadors and their ilk started showing up that Cottonwood Island began showing up on the radar.
 Even then the good stuff was questionable, and still is.
 Again and again, as found in the above previously, you read Cottonwood Island was an island about 10 miles long and up to 3 miles wide.
 John Ross Browne described it in his 1869 report on the Colorado River: